 Store-Bought Sew-In Dress Shields (Kleinert’s)

-When you do the math, it’s easy to see what gets you the most bang for your buck: DIY dress shields.
+It's easy to see what gets you the most bang for your buck: DIY dress shields.

 Now that you know the benefits of making your own dress shields here’s how to do it.

 How to Make Dress Shields and Sweat Pads at Home: 8 Easy Steps

-- One yardof flannel fabric for the absorbent center of the shield.
+- One yard of flannel fabric for the absorbent center of the shield.
 Pick a color that matches your skin tone so that the dress shield will be invisible under your clothing.
 (Stores like Jo-Ann, Mood or Fabric Depot are great for fabric.)

 - Scissors to cut and trim the fabric.